What is generalised vulvodynia?

 What causes generalised vulvodynia?

 By definition, the cause of generalised vulvodynia is unknown.
 Current theories consider generalised vulvodynia is a chronic pain syndrome related to hypersensitive nerves.
 One or more of the following may have a role to play in the development of this condition.

 - Stretched, inflamed nerves in the vulvar area (pudendal nerve entrapment or pudendal neuralgia), spine or related structures

 - Trigger points where there are proliferating or sensitised nerve endings in the skin itself

-- Previous vulvar skin condition, surgery or childbirth resulting in scarring or other injury
+- Previous vulvar skin condition, surgery or childbirth resulting in scarring or another injury

 - Hormonal changes causing vulvar dryness, especially during menopause